It isn't easy to create a list of social media manager interview questions that actually help you decide who to hire successfully.

 With relevant metrics and KPIs in mind, a social media manager should also be able to evaluate a brand's social media performance.

-A hiring manager might get curious about the specific analytics tools that a job candidate has previously used.
+A hiring manager might get curious about the specific analytics tools for social media that a job candidate has previously used.

 Be prepared to discuss analytics platforms – both those available within specific social media platforms (eg. Instagram Analytics and Facebook Insights) and those available by subscription (eg. Brandwatch Social Media Management).